 - The feature currently works just with Windows apps.

 To use the feature, go to the networking UI in the portal.
-You’ll see a capability to use the new preview feature.
-Select the Resource Manager virtual network that you want to integrate with, and then either create a new subnet or pick an empty pre-existing subnet.
+You will see a capability to use the new preview feature.
+Select the Resource Manager virtual network that you want to integrate with and then either create a new subnet or pick an empty pre-existing subnet.